NullishKoala/Portfolio/README.md

 Here's a screenshot:
 ![Pick A Pickle](https://github.com/NullishKoala/Portfolio/blob/master/2.%20Pick%20a%20Pickle/PickAPickle.png)

-A videoclip of how it works can be found in the folder.
+A videoclip of how it works is ![here].

 1. The Pit Cafe menu<br>